anstef/expbill_payments/README.md

 Features:
 -----

- * Load payments from Qiwi with simple parsing daily payments HTML-page.
+ * Loads payments from Qiwi with simple parsing daily payments HTML-page.
+ * Loads payments from Yandex Money by parsing unread notification messages from email.
  * The successfully processed transaction don't duplicate when billing script restarts.

 Usage: